By Jaimie Peute

 I asked Kitty a bit of a cheeky question, did she ever pinch plot ideas from other authors?
 Kitty laughed before answering, ‘no. If anything, I try to avoid reading sagas as I would hate to inadvertently copy someone else’s story, that’s why I prefer thrillers.’

 So next I questioned where she got her ideas and inspiration from.
-She told me, ‘one small aspect of a character and a scenario will pop into my head, normally when I’m about two thirds of the way through a current project.
+She told me that she is a big fan of the show don’t tell method and that ‘one small aspect of a character and a scenario will pop into my head, normally when I’m about two thirds of the way through a current project.
 I hold on to that thought, write it down and put it to one side until I’ve finished what I’m already writing.
 Then I’ll return to the idea and the new story will grow from that one, little snippet.’

 The BIG question, is Kitty going to retire from writing any time soon?
 ‘I doubt it,’ she said, ‘not as long as I have a publishing contract with Avon Books.
 I continue to find writing cathartic, but also a joy, each novel bringing new characters, new emotions and new experiences to explore.
 I’ve almost finished my latest novel and have the synopsis for the next three!’